emacs-php/php-mode/README.md

 Please email any bugs or feature requests to `Ren at lifesnotsimple dot com` or submit them as Issues here on the Github page.
 Also please include the output of `php-mode-version` in bug reports.

+# Status

+**23 December 2011:** These days I am doing less and less PHP programming, and thus work on `php-mode` has slowed down.
+However I am still accepting bug reports and feature requests, so please do not consider the project dead.
+I have a list of features I would like to add, but right now I am unsure when I will get around to them.
+My apologies for the slow updates.

 # Features

 ## New Keywords